tehrengruber/EvalInModuleREPLMode/README.md

 Press `:` inside the REPL to switch the mode.
 Afterwards enter the module you want to evaluate your code in, which is in this case `Foo`.
-Confirm by pressing enter again an proceed with pasting your code.
+Confirm by pressing enter again and proceed with pasting your code.

 ```
 julia> module Foo end